valentjn/vscode-ltex/pages/docs/advanced-features.md

   *Example:* `language=de-DE`

+## Multilingual LaTeX Documents with the babel Package

+While magic comments can be used to switch languages in a LaTeX document, this only makes sense for long parts of text.
+If you just want to use few words from another language, using magic comments can be cumbersome.

+The preferred way of having multiple languages in one LaTeX document is using the [babel package](https://ctan.org/pkg/babel).
+This statement even holds if you don't use LTeX, as otherwise hyphenation and other language-specific aspects will be wrong in your typeset document.
+For instance, some words that exist in both English and German are hyphenated differently, depending on which language is used (example: `ham·​burg·​er` vs. `Ham·​bur·​ger`).

+LTeX supports automatically switching its [`ltex.language`](settings.html#ltexlanguage) setting for a number of basic babel commands and environments.
+These are:

+- `\selectlanguage{LANGUAGE}`: Switches the language for the rest of the document.
+- `\foreignlanguage{LANGUAGE}{TEXT}`: Switches the language for the contents `TEXT` of the last argument.
+- `\begin{otherlanguage}{LANGUAGE}TEXT\end{otherlanguage}`: Switches the language for the contents `TEXT` of the environment.

+Here, `LANGUAGE` is the short code of the language (see [`ltex.language`](settings.html#ltexlanguage)) you want to use for checking `TEXT`.
+For some languages, babel only supports the general language like `pl` for Polish, but no variants like `pl-PL`.
+In this case, LTeX also recognizes the language if you omit the variant part after the dash, so that both LTeX and babel can work.
+If you can, supply the variant as LTeX won't display spelling errors (only grammar errors) if the general language is listed in the description of [`ltex.language`](settings.html#ltexlanguage).

+Alternatively, it's possible to use one of babel's language names like `english`, `amerian`, `german`, etc. Refer to the [babel manual](https://ctan.org/pkg/babel) for a list of possible language codes and names.
+Keep in mind that not all languages supported by LTeX are supported by babel, and vice versa.

+In addition, as the commands and environments given above are quite long, LTeX supports the following shortcuts:

+- `\textLANGUAGETAG{TEXT}`: Short version of `\foreignlanguage{LANGUAGE}{TEXT}`.
+- `\begin{LANGUAGETAG}TEXT\end{LANGUAGETAG}`: Short version of `\begin{otherlanguage}{LANGUAGE}TEXT\end{otherlanguage}`.

+`LANGUAGETAG` can be either the same as `LANGUAGE` (e.g., `en-US`), or the same but without dashes (`enUS`). `\textLANGUAGETAG` only works without dashes (`\textenUS`).
+In order for babel to recognize the shortcuts, you have to use the `\babeltags` command in the form `\babeltags{LANGUAGETAG1=LANGUAGE1, LANGUAGETAG2=LANGUAGE2, ...}` (e.g., `\babeltags{enUS=en-US, de-DE=german}`).
+The `\babeltags` command should be in your preamble, and it's not required that it's in the same document as the text to be checked.

+As `it` (Italian) and `sl` (Slovenian) would lead to `\textit` and `\textsl`, which are already defined by LaTeX, these two language short codes are not supported.
+In this case, you have to resort to using the language names `italian` and `slovenian`.

+Finally, note that it's not recommended (nor should it be necessary) to use magic comments and babel commands in the same document.

 ## Ignoring False Positives with Regular Expressions

 It's possible to use [`ltex.ignoreRuleInSentence`](settings.html#ltexignoreruleinsentence) to make LTeX ignore false positives based on regular expressions.